 4. Experts In Expedition Cruising

-Hurtigruten Expeditions’ inaugural Galápagos “In the Footsteps of Darwin” expedition cruise may have just debuted in January, but already, the company is developing three additional itineraries for 2023 and 2024.
+Hurtigruten Expeditions’ “In the Footsteps of Darwin” expedition cruise joins three additional itineraries for 2023 and 2024.

 Hurtigruten Expeditions also offers additional add-on programs to its Galápagos itineraries.
 For instance, you can add a unique three night pre- or post-program to the award-winning luxury rainforest hotel, Mashpi Lodge.
 Located in the Ecuadorian Chocó Rainforest, Mashpi Reserve is a private conservation resort tucked within one of the world’s greatest biodiversity hotspots.